BA (University College London), MSc

 Called 2005 Inner Temple

 Julian is a civil practitioner who specialises in Chancery, Personal Injury and Clinical Negligence appearing in courts throughout England and Wales.
 Julian originally graduated from University College London and was called to the Bar by the Inner Temple.
-A former legal academic, Julian has published a number of books and in excess of 70 papers on various aspects of law and has lectured extensively internationally including Canada, Australia, most of Western Europe and India.
+A former legal academic, Julian has published a number of books and in excess of 70 papers on various aspects of civil law and has lectured extensively internationally including Canada, Australia, most of Western Europe and India.
 Julian is a member of the Wales and Chester Circuit and the Chancery Bar Association.
 Julian combines a detailed grasp of both procedural and substantive law with skilled, measured advocacy and excellent client care.
 He very often receives repeat instructions and is frequently involved from the outset of major cases.
 He is willing to informally discuss cases prior to instruction with professional clients.
 He also accepts appointment as a third party mediator where his skilled approach invariably brings results.
 Julian has a substantial paperwork practice – often drafting complex pleadings and schedules of loss.
 Current and recent instructions include: